 My former chosen method of numbing pain included self-medicating with pills and toxic relationships.
 It’s taken years, open sharing and honest conversations, lots of therapy, and a few rock-bottom moments to set myself on a path of growth and healing.

 For many people who struggle with addiction, recovery programs like Alcoholics Anonymous (AA) have ignited a new way of life, and a newfound sense of identity and purpose.
-Yet, AA practices aren’t just life-changing for its members alone—anyone can benefit from the organization’s principles, and steps.
+Yet, the programs practices aren’t just life-changing for its members alone—anyone can benefit from the organization’s principles, and steps.
 Some of the best life practices can be found in the AA slogans.

-Here are five slogans from AA that every woman can incorporate into her daily life:
+These five AA slogans every woman can incorporate

 1. One Day at a Time